 This free concert will take place on the courtyard green of the community center.
 Limited seating; space will be available to park your golf cart, have a picnic, or tailgate – so get there early and bring your own beverages (alcohol permitted).

 Food available for purchase from the Ravenous Rhino food truck.

 Saturday, February 17, 2018 | 5:30pm

 Join us for an evening of rhythm, grooving, and dancing under the stars with Society Hill, a 6-piece band that plays the best of Motown and other old school dance favorites.
 Let loose to hits from artists such as Lionel Richie, The Four Seasons, Whitney Houston, Isley Brothers, Stevie Wonder, Aretha Franklin, Peggy Lee, The Temptations and many more!
 Society Hill brings an interactive sing-along party, with a non-stop ‘dance-floor-filling’ approach, for a fun and exhilarating experience.
 You’ll have the opportunity to eat, mix, and mingle before the band starts at 6:00pm.
-The Ravenous Rhino will be providing a delicious selection from their esteemed food truck and, if you like cocktails, you are welcome to bring your own bottle!
+Uncle Mikey’s will be providing a delicious selection of Italian cuisine and frosty treats from their esteemed food truck and, if you like cocktails, you are welcome to bring your own bottle!